Say the Word (Namie Amuro song): Release and promotion

-"Say the Word" was originally scheduled for release in July but was delayed a month for release on August 8.
+"Say the Word" was originally scheduled for release in July 2001, but was delayed a month for release in August 2001.
 Early promotion for the single touted it as her first as a singer-songwriter.
-A vinyl single issued through Rhythm Republic was released in September.
+A vinyl single issued through Rhythm Republic was released in September 2001.
 An exclusive remix of the title track, "Say the World (Clappy Mix)" was included on the a-side of the disc.
 1,500 copies of it were released before it went out of print.

-During year-end promotions where artist typically perform their most popular songs of the year in Japan, Amuro premiered a dance version of "Say the Word" on Best Artist 30.
+During year-end promotions where artists typically perform their most popular songs of the year in Japan, Amuro premiered a dance version of "Say the Word" on Best Artist 30.
 This version would later be released on the greatest hits album, Love Enhanced Single Collection (2002).
 The original version of the song has remained exclusive to its single and has not yet been released on an album.

-Original version

-The original song was written in English by Ronald Malmberg and Thomas Johansson for Danish artist Jeanett Debb, the song was first released on her album Virtualize (2001) and later as a single to coincide with Amuro's version.
+She also sung the song at the 52nd NHK Kohaku Uta Gassen as a part of the Red team (her seventh consecutive appearance at the prestigious event).